 Lets you define tags for a Set you create.
 Tap the Tags button to select up to 4 from the list.
 NB no genre list can ever be perfect :)

-dbl tap to choose an Artwork for the Set from your Photos library on the device.
-Max size is 2000x2000 pixels probably (GPU limitation, newer devices can do higher res).
+double tap to choose an Artwork for the Set from your Photos library on the device.
+Max recommended size is 2000x2000 pixels (GPU limitations cause variance, newer devices can do higher res).

 Link to a video demonstrating the Set. (not editable for User sets, will default to Jamm generic demo).